leebond/sg-property-scrapers-and-analysis/readme.md

 # Description
 This repository contains selenium web scrapers and analyses written in Python that scrapes HDB/Condo/Landed resale transactions

-It contains the following scrapers/analyses
+It contains the following scrapers and analyses
-- HDB SBF units
+- HDB SBF units scraper
-- HDB SBF application status
+- HDB SBF application status scraper
-- HDB Resale transactions (up to 12 months) and transaction details
+- HDB Resale transactions (up to 12 months) and transaction details scraper
+- HDB Block Dwelling Composition scraper (WIP)
-- HDB Resale transactions analytics
+- HDB Resale transactions analysis
-- Condo/landed Resale transactions (up to 5 years)
+- Condo/landed Resale transactions (up to 5 years) scraper

 ## Motivation
 To open-source my work so that more people can access HDB's and URA's public and private property data.